 - Recreational activities are not considered extenuating circumstances and will not be excused.
-This includes, but is not limited to vacations, hunting or fishing trips, and sporting events. - Group trips or vacations during the school year that are sponsored by non-school groups will not be counted as excused absences.
+This includes, but is not limited to vacations, hunting or fishing trips, sporting events, and shopping sprees. - Group trips or vacations during the school year that are sponsored by non-school groups will not be counted as excused absences.

 Students shall be in attendance a minimum of 60,120 minutes (equivalent to 161 days of the 171.5 days) a school year in order to be eligible to receive credit for courses taken.
-According to Louisiana Compulsory Attendance Laws, if a student misses more than ten (10) days of school, he or she will not be promoted to the next grade (Cumulative excused and unexcused with the exception of absences covered by a doctor's excuse).
+If a student misses more than ten (10) days of schools, he or she will not be promoted to the next grade.
 After the 5th unexcused absence a referral will be submitted to the Truancy Assessment Service Center (TASC).
 Parent notes do not excuse a student's absence but do allow students to make up any missed work.

 Attendance is taken every morning.
-Attendance records are kept by classroom teachers and are also recorded in WebPAMs/JCampus on a daily basis.
-Students may m in iss up to ten (10) school days a year without risking retention based on excessive absences.
+Attendance records are kept by classroom teachers and are also recorded in WebPAMs on a daily basis.
+Students may miss up to ten (10) school days a year without risking retention based on excessive absences.

+Absence Reporting

-Absence Reporting Letters reporting student absences are sent to the home address after a student has missed 3 days (excused or unexcused).
+Letters reporting student absences are sent to the home address after a student has missed 3 days (excused or unexcused).
 It is the responsibility of the parent and the student to keep up with absences.
 Absences are also reported on each report card and parents should consider this report official.